Telefonica/opengateway-developers-website/01_introduction/01_whatis.md

+---
+title: What is Open Gateway
+excerpt: Welcome to Open Gateway APIs – your gateway to leveraging advanced network capabilities in your applications
+category: 66840b9dac745a002559ffad
+---

 # Welcome to Open Gateway APIs

 Welcome to Open Gateway APIs – your gateway to leveraging advanced network capabilities in your applications.
 Whether you're a seasoned developer or just starting your journey, Open Gateway APIs provide the tools and resources you need to create innovative, high-performance applications.